mirage335-colossus/Llama-3-virtuoso/README.md

 Consequently, openly, publicly available, versions of this project may require additional development to use safely in production.

 Do NOT attempt to run the 'ubiquitous_bash.sh' script independently of the other files - unlike other some other projects using "ubiquitous_bash" concepts, resources in this otherwise portable directory are heavily relied upon at runtime !
+Also, long filenames may be (unusually) less avoided - beware locating this directory under a long path may cause failures !